Records Were Broken, Estimates Surpassed In Miller & Miller's Two Days Auctions, Held Feb. 10 & 11

-All prices quoted are in Canadian dollars and include an 18 percent buyerï¿1⁄2s premium.
+All prices quoted are in Canadian dollars and include an 18 percent buyer's premium.

-ï¿1⁄2We had a great Canadiana sale on February 10th with strong objects in a wide variety of categories,ï¿1⁄2 said Peter Baker, auction advisor for the sale. ï¿1⁄2Collectors and dealers were able to acquire some unique and rare items but there are always surprises, both high and low, which kept the buyers on their toes.
-The two paintings by Maud Lewis reflected high interest in her works.ï¿1⁄2
+“We had a great Canadiana sale on February 10th with strong objects in a wide variety of categories,” said Peter Baker, auction advisor for the sale.“Collectors and dealers were able to acquire some unique and rare items but there are always surprises, both high and low, which kept the buyers on their toes.
+The two paintings by Maud Lewis reflected high interest in her works.”

-Baker added, ï¿1⁄2The miniature redware pieces, including a Brownscombe jug, attracted a lot of attention.
-Some exceptional hooked rugs were offered, with a Grenfell Mission ï¿1⁄2Shadowsï¿1⁄2 being the top performer bringing $4,750 and many other opportunities for some good buys.
-Other Canadian art included Inuit sculpture and some early stonecut prints that sold above estimates.ï¿1⁄2
+Baker added,“The miniature redware pieces, including a Brownscombe jug, attracted a lot of attention.
+Some exceptional hooked rugs were offered, with a Grenfell Mission 'Shadows' being the top performer bringing $4,750 and many other opportunities for some good buys.
+Other Canadian art included Inuit sculpture and some early stonecut prints that sold above estimates.”

 The runner-up top lot on February 10th was a spectacular 18th century Quebec armoire, which gaveled for $27,140.
 It had a high double-paneled frieze and bold cabriole feet and boasted a warm pine patina and robust construction.
 It was pictured in The Early Furniture of French Canada (Jean Palardy).
 The doors and sides had panels in a transitional Louis XIV/XV style.